interactions-py/interactions.py/docs/quickstart.rst

 a bot developer and user from a UX approach, some may not want to always type the same command over and over again to repeat a repetitive task.
-Introducing: **context menus.** Also known as "user" and "message" respectively, this simple switch in command structure allows you to quickly empower your bot with the ability to make right-click actions with menial efort.
+Introducing: **context menus.** Also known as "user" and "message" respectively, this simple switch in command structure allows you to quickly empower your bot with the ability to make right-click actions with menial effort.

 In order to create a menu-based command, all you need to do is simply add this one line into your ``@command`` decorator: